karanprasad217/C-Trails/readme.txt

 c1.
 Write a C program to multiply (any numeric int) X 5^(numeric int).
 Without multiplying them.
 BY --> 839478 X 625 => 839478 X 5^4 => (839478 X 10^4)/2^4
 c2.
 c3.
 Write a C program for insertion of a node in Linked List (on the basis of some constraints).
 Assume :: Sorted Linked List.
-Make a node with user input and append accordiingly.
+Make a node with user input and append accordingly.